SAFE DEAL Price Down 21.2% Over Last 7 Days (SFD)

 SAFE DEAL Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as SAFE DEAL directly using US dollars.
-Investors seeking to acquire SAFE DEAL should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SAFE DEAL using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as SAFE DEAL directly using U.S. dollars.
+Investors seeking to trade SAFE DEAL should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SAFE DEAL using one of the exchanges listed above.

 Receive News & Updates for SAFE DEAL Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SAFE DEAL and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.